Resource dependent branching processes and the envelope of societies

 \subsection{Resources and resource space}

-Human beings need food, they need resources.
+Human beings need food; they need resources.
 They also reproduce, and thus they need resources for their descendants.
 Hence they must save resources and create resources for future generations.

 In our model, individuals inherit resources from preceding generations, consume resources and create new resources.
-The resources an individual can use during its lifetime determines its standard of living.
-The society decides in what way resources are distributed among the individuals, or expressed differently, it is the acceptance of policies to distribute resources what defines a society.
-The inherited resources, plus the newly created ones, are, after deduction of consumption, considered as being the individual's contribution to the {\it common} resources of the society, called the resource space.
+The resources an individual can use during his lifetime determines his standard of living.
+The society decides in what way resources are distributed among the individuals, or expressed differently, it is the acceptance of policies to distribute resources that defines a society.
+The inherited resources, plus the newly created ones, are, after deduction of consumption, considered to be the individual's contribution to the \textit{common} resources of the society, called the resource space.

-We do not distinguish between heritage, new production and non-consumption of resources and summarize heritage plus production minus consumption as {\it creation} of resources.
-Resource creations of individuals are modeled as i.i.d. real-valued non-negative random variables $R_n^k$, $n\in\N,k\in\N_0,$ and the infinite double array $(R_n^k)_{n\in\N,k\in\N_0}$ will be called {\it resource creation matrix}.
-We suppose that $r:=\E(R_n^k)<\infty.$
+We do not distinguish between heritage, new production and nonconsumption of resources and summarize heritage plus production minus consumption as \textit{creation} of resources.
+Resource creations of individuals are modeled as i.i.d. \mbox{real-valued} nonnegative random variables $R_n^k$, $n\in\N,k\in\N_0$, and the infinite double array $(R_n^k)_{n\in\N,k\in\N_0}$ will be called \textit{resource creation matrix}.
+We suppose that $r:=\E(R_n^k)<\infty$.